h-kok/GCP-react-app/README.md

 -   Add function to update total price on change of item quantities in cart.
 -   Add styling to all components.

+### 29/04/23

+-   Fix bug favourited item doesn't save on page refresh.
+-   Create one error message state in product page to replace all separate error messages, to reduce amount of state being tracked.
+-   Refactored product card and cart product card props to just pass down item prop.

 ---

 ## What did you struggle with?